 Graduate Diploma in Legal Practice

-The Graduate Diploma in Legal Practice (GDLP) provides practical legal training for Law graduates.
+The Graduate Diploma in Legal Practice (GDLP) provides practical legal training for law graduates.
 This training is a compulsory requirement to be admitted as a barrister and solicitor in South Australia.
-Once admitted in South Australia you can apply for a Practising Certificate in other states and territories via mutual recognition.
+Once admitted in South Australia, graduates can apply for a Practising Certificate in other Australian states and territories via mutual recognition.

 The degree comprises a core of compulsory courses and a choice of elective courses.
-These courses are designed to be flexible around other requirements, with students offered the option of week day, after-hours and weekend classes.
-Students are also offered the option of an accelerated degree, which can be completed in six months.
+These courses are designed to be flexible around other requirements, with students offered the option of weekday, after-hours and weekend classes.
+Students are also offered the option of an accelerated degree, which can be completed in 20 weeks.

-All applicants to the GDLP must have successfully completed the Bachelor of Laws (LLB), or met the concurrent study criteria specified by the Admitting Authority (see Degree Structure below).
-If you studied your LLB overseas, then these qualifications will need to be accredited by the South Australian Board of Examiners before you will be able to commence the GDLP.
-You should contact the Law Society to discuss what they will need to do for accreditation.
+All applicants must have successfully completed a Bachelor of Laws (LLB), or met the concurrent study criteria specified by the admitting authority in their state or territory.
+Those who studied their LLB overseas will need to have their qualifications accredited by the South Australian Board of Examiners before they can commence the GDLP, and should contact the Law Society of South Australia to discuss these requirements.

 Choose your applicant type to view the relevant admissions information for this program.